 On December 23, 2015, in connection with the Stauber acquisition described more fully in Note 3 to the condensed consolidated financial statements, we entered into a credit agreement (the "Credit Agreement") with U.S. Bank National Association ("U.S. Bank") as Sole Lead Arranger and Sole Book Runner and other lenders from time to time party thereto (collectively, the "Lenders"), whereby U.S. Bank is also serving as Administrative Agent.
 The Credit Agreement provides us with senior secured credit facilities (the "Credit Facility") totaling \$165.0 million, consisting of a \$100.0 million senior secured term loan credit facility (the "Term Loan Facility") and a \$65.0 million senior secured revolving loan credit facility (the "Revolving Loan Facility").
-The Revolving Loan Facility includes a letter of credit subfacility in the amount of \$5.0 million and a swingline subfacility in the amount of \$8.0 million.
 The Term Loan facility requires mandatory quarterly repayments, with the balance due at maturity.
+The balance outstanding on the Term Loan Facility was \$95.0 million as of January 1, 2017.
+The Revolving Loan Facility includes a letter of credit subfacility in the amount of \$5.0 million.
 The Credit Facility is scheduled to terminate on December 23, 2020.
 The Credit Facility is secured by substantially all of our personal property assets and those of our subsidiaries.

 Borrowings under the Credit Facility bear interest at a variable rate per annum equal to one of the following, plus, in both cases, an applicable margin based upon our leverage ratio: (a) LIBOR for an interest period of one, two, three or six months as selected by us, reset at the end of the selected interest period, or (b) a base rate determined by reference to the highest of (1) U.S. Bank's prime rate, (2) the Federal Funds Effective Rate plus 0.5%, or (3) one-month LIBOR for U.S. dollars plus 1.0%.
 The LIBOR margin is 1.125%, 1.25% or 1.5%, depending on our leverage ratio.
 The base rate margin is either 0.125%, 0.25% or 0.5%, depending on our leverage ratio.
-At October 2, 2016, the effective interest rate on our borrowings was 1.8%.
+At January 1, 2017, the effective interest rate on our borrowings was 1.9%.

 On September 20, 2016, we entered into an interest rate swap agreement to manage the risk associated with a portion of our variable-rate long-term debt.
 We do not utilize derivative instruments for speculative purposes.
 The interest rate swap involves the exchange of fixed-rate and variable-rate payments without the exchange of the underlying notional amount on which the interest payments are calculated.
-The new swap agreement will begin September 1, 2017 and will end concurrently with the expiration of our credit facility on December 23, 2020.
+The new swap agreement will begin September 1, 2017 and will terminate concurrently with the expiration of our credit facility on December 23, 2020.
 The notional amount of the swap agreement is \$40 million from September 1, 2017 through August 31, 2018, \$30 million from September 1, 2018 through August 31, 2019 and \$20 million from September 1, 2019 through December 23, 2020.
 We have designated this swap as a cash flow hedge and have determined that it qualifies for hedge accounting treatment.
 For so long as the hedge is effective, changes in fair value of the cash flow hedge are recorded in other comprehensive loss (net of tax) until income or loss from the cash flows of the hedged item is realized.